freeCodeCamp/guide/pages/docs/certificates-guide/use-abbreviated-hex-code/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use Abbreviated Hex Code"
+title: "Use Abbreviated Hex Code"
+parent: "certificates-guide"
 ---

 Red, which is `#FF0000` in hex code, can be shortened to `#F00`.
 That is, one digit for red, one digit for green, one digit for blue.